 Do signs differ for males and females?

-HIV infection is different between the sexes.
+HIV infection is

 According to the Office on Women’s Health, some health issues, including sexually transmitted infections (STIs) and vaginal yeast infections, are more common and more serious in females who have HIV.